 John Halamka, CareGroup Health System, Life as a Healthcare CIO

 John D. Halamka, MD, MS, is CIO of the CareGroup Health System, CIO and Dean for Technology at Harvard Medical School, Chairman of NEHEN, CEO of the MA-SHARE RHIO, Chair of HITSP, and a practicing emergency physician.
-He blogs at Life as a Healthcare CIO, where this post originally appeared.

 The October HIT Standards Committe meeting